nanobox-io/nanobox-guides/articles/php/laravel/getting-started/from-scratch.md

 # Laravel from Scratch

-This guide walks through creating a simple Laravel app from scratch with with Nanobox.
+Part of what makes Nanobox so useful is you don't have to have PHP, Apache, etc., installed on your local machine to run Laravel apps.
+This guide walks through creating a simple Laravel app from scratch with Nanobox.

 The process outlined here is the same process used to create the [nanobox-laravel](https://github.com/nanobox-quickstarts/nanobox-laravel) quickstart found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

 *If you have an existing Laravel project, the [Existing Laravel App guide](/php/laravel/getting-started/existing-app) is where you should start.*

 ## Build a PHP Dev Environment
+Nanobox will create an isolated virtual environment and mount your local codebase inside it.
+From within this environment you can run the app, artisan commands, or other tasks as you would normally.

 Create a new project directory and cd into it.

 ```bash